Oklahoma City Bankruptcy Lawyer

 Can I Obtain Credit After Discharge?

 Most likely.
-You will have just discharged debt and you will be unable to do so again in a Chapter 7 for 8 years from the date your case was filed.
+In Oklahoma City and Oklahoma City Area, you will have just discharged debt and you will be unable to do so again in a Chapter 7 bankruptcy for 8 years from the date your case was filed.

 Can Bankruptcy Help Get My Oklahoma Driver’s License Back?

-If you lost your license solely because you couldn’t pay court-ordered damages sustained in an accident (financial responsibility), bankruptcy will allow you the chance to get your license back.
+If you lost your license solely because you couldn’t pay court-ordered damages sustained in an accident (financial responsibility), bankruptcy in Oklahoma City will allow you the chance to get your license back.
 However, Chapter 7 does not normally discharge fines owed to a governmental unit.

 I’m Married, Can I File by Myself?

 Yes, but your spouse will still be liable for any joint debts.
 If you file together you will likely be able to double your exemptions as most exemptions apply “per debtor”.
-You will likely need to report your non-filing spouses income (and expenses) on the means test and Schedule I, which my impact your ability to file under Chapter 7.
+You will likely need to report your non-filing spouses’ income (and expenses) on the means test and Schedule I, which may impact your ability to file under Chapter 7 bankruptcy.

 Can filing bankruptcy stop bill collectors from calling?